NAUbackup/VmBackup/README.md

 which should give you an export list that includes your XenServer(s)

-Finally, a "mount -a" command should mount the NFS area and a "df" comman should show it visble on each of your XenServers
+Finally, a "mount -a" command should mount the NFS area and a "df" command should show it visible on each of your XenServers

 Make sure to update the NFS mount point definition in any VmBackup configuration (.cfg) file(s) you make use of if you do not use the default settings.
-For example, to match the above coniguration, you could override the default by adding the line
+For example, to match the above configuration, you could override the default by adding the line

 backup_dir='/snapshots/xspool2